-When it comes to shopping and prep, there are a few things we can do to make meal prep a bit easier on ourselves so we don’t get overwhelmed during the week.
+When it comes to shopping and meal prep, there are a few things we can do to make it a bit easier on ourselves so we don’t get overwhelmed during the week.

 1. Make a list of your favourite meals.